lukehsiao/BYU_Bomberman/README.md

              ◄  ▼  ►    [Action1] [Action2]

         So, don't use anything too bulky or it won't be fun.
-Materials we've found effective are: a pencil drawing of a controller, coins, oranges(or other fruit).
+Materials we've found effective are: playdoh, coins, oranges(or other fruit).
         Good ways to get all the players grounded to the same ground are (1) use grounding wristbands we commonly have in the shop, (2) place a strip of metal tape or tin foil on the table where they all rest their wrists.